-The Williams Lake Accessibility Advisory Committee would like to encourage community members to nominate individuals, organizations and businesses that have made a significant contribution to improve accessibility within the City of Williams Lake for the prestigious Annual Accessibility Award of Merit.
+The City of Williams Lake Accessibility Advisory Committee (AAC) would like to encourage community members to nominate individuals, businesses and groups that have made a significant contribution to improve accessibility within the City of Williams Lake for the prestigious Annual Accessibility Award of Merit.

 The City of Williams Lake believes that public awareness about physical and attitudinal barriers will help improve the quality of life for all disabled persons, giving them the opportunity to participate in all aspects of community life.
 This has been written into the City’s Official Community Plan.

-The Williams Lake Accessibility Advisory Committee’s Mission is to remove physical and social barriers which impede the full participation of persons with disabilities in all aspects of community life.
+The City of Williams Lake Accessibility Advisory Committee’s mission is to remove barriers which impede the full participation of persons in all aspects of community life.

 Award Nomination Guidelines:

 - The nominee has demonstrated a commitment to increase accessibility above and beyond what is required by law or regulation.